15 Reasons Why People With Depression Don’t Get Treatment

 Overall, more than half of participants cited financial factors for not receiving treatment (therapy or medications).

 These financial concerns may reflect mistaken assumptions.
 As Chekroud et al. observe, “some generic antidepressants cost less than $10 per month (free under Medicare Part D and Medicaid and the Children’s Health Insurance Program).”

 Some statements that depressed individuals endorsed could also reflect symptoms of depression; for example, it is understandable why a person with depression would endorse the pessimistic belief that treatments for depression will not work.

-Results of this study also provided support for the researchers’ model, which identified 72 percent of people who acknowledged needing treatment but did not initiate it.
+The results of this study also provided support for the researchers’ model, which identified 72 percent of people who acknowledged needing treatment, but did not initiate it.
 In addition, the model predicted 10 of 15 explanations given as barriers to receiving treatment.